cseptesting/floatcsep/docs/examples/case_a.rst

 Models
 ~~~~~~
-    The model configuration is set in the ``models`` inset with a list of model names, that specify their file paths and other attributes.
-In this case, we just reference the path to ``best_model.dat``, whose format is detected automatically.
+    The model configuration is set in the ``models`` inset with a list of model names, which specify their file paths (and other attributes).
+Here, we just set the path as ``best_model.dat``, whose format is automatically detected.

     .. literalinclude:: ../../examples/case_a/config.yml
        :language: yaml